chornyak/rracingDash/README.md

 ## SimHub Custom Serial Device Dash – Nextion 5.0" / Arduino Micro

 Quickstart Guide
-Follow the three steps below to get up and running with the rracingDash
+Follow the three steps below to get up and running with the rracingDash.

+rracingDash is designed to run on a Nextion 5" TFT display connected to SimHub via an Arduino Micro.
+I originally attempted to connect via a USB-TTL adapter but the SimHub Nextion plugin caused all dynamic variables (e.g. Time, RPM) to flicker as they updated making the dash unusable.

+This led me to learn SimHub no longer supports Nextion Displays and like me, you are probably here because you watched a youtube video and ordered the screen only to then realize the video is 3 years old and no longer relevant.
+This project is to show there is in fact a way.
+By being Arduino based the sketch can be modified to support additional LEDs and other hardware easily.

+Proof of concept running on an Arduino Uno: https://www.youtube.com/shorts/h1ZTXwlqrbo
+Note: Review sketch comments on specific changes required for the Micro.

+Final product using the hardware outline belowe: https://www.youtube.com/watch?v=PJmJ7qeRTEA

-Design inspired by Lovely-Dashboard.
+The dash UI design is inspired by Lovely-Dashboard.
 All graphics in rracingDash were created from scratch but follow the same design principles.
 If you want a more feature-rich dash option I highly recommend checking out this project but it requires different hardware: